The District Of Columbia Bar Foundation

 What the Foundation Values

-- Investment in Greatest Need: "Our grants provide support to organizations projects that invest in District residents with the greatest need."
+- Investment in Greatest Need: "Our grants provide support to organisations projects that invest in District residents with the greatest need."

-- Operating Support Recognition: The Foundation recognizes that unrestricted general support grants help cover essential overhead costs like rent and databases that other grants may not cover.
+- Operating Support Recognition: The Foundation recognises that unrestricted general support grants help cover essential overhead costs like rent and databases that other grants may not cover.

 Foundation Support Beyond Grants

-DCBF provides additional support to DC-based civil legal aid organizations through:
+DCBF provides additional support to DC-based civil legal aid organisations through:

 - Multiple trainings every year

-- Tuition fees for staff attorneys to attend select legal skills trainings offered by other organizations in DC
+- Tuition fees for staff attorneys to attend select legal skills trainings offered by other organisations in DC

 - One-time funding for peer evaluations and consultants when needed by grantees